localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

     --zip-file fileb://./testlambda.zip
 {{< /command >}}

-Once the Lambda function is successfully created, you'll see output similar to this:
+Once the Lambda function is successfully created, you will see output similar to this:

 ```bash
 {